MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 ### CSS grid overlay improvements and new experimental grid features

 Thank you for the positive feedback about the improved CSS grid overlays.
-The CSS grid overlays are now enabled by default and do not require you to turn on an experiment.
+The CSS grid overlays are now enabled by default and don't require you to turn on an experiment.

 :::image type="content" source="../../media/2020/08/css-grid-overlay-article.msft.png" alt-text="CSS grid overlay for article element." lightbox="../../media/2020/08/css-grid-overlay-article.msft.png":::